Security

 Use Allowed Folders and Blocked Patterns together.

-- Allowed roots define bot operating boundaries
+- Allowed roots define agent operating boundaries

 - Each root can be read/write or read-only